One of the most frequently asked questions in my practice is about protein powders. Do I need one? Which one? etc.

 - Add the prepared veggies to a baking sheet lined with parchment paper.
 Once the tempeh is done marinating, add it to the parchment-lined baking sheet as well.
 Add the extra marinade to the veggies.

 - Roast for about 24 to 26 minutes, turning the tempeh and stirring the vegetables halfway through.
-Divide between plates and enjoy!
+Top quinoa with roasted tempeh and veggies.
+Enjoy!

 Berry Banana Cauliflower Smoothie